emmanuelofor/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]]* /tmp/u - Creates a script that moves all files beginning with an uppercase letter to the directory /tmp/u. rm *~ - Creates a script that deletes all files in the current working directory that end with the character ~ mkdir -p welcome/to/school - Creates a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory
+mv [[:upper:]]* /tmp/u - Creates a script that moves all files beginning with an uppercase letter to the directory /tmp/u. rm *~ - Creates a script that deletes all files in the current working directory that end with the character ~ mkdir -p welcome/to/school - Creates a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory ls -pamv - Write a command that lists all the files and directories of the current directory, separated by commas (,)